rya-sge/access-denied/_posts/cryptowallet-how could go wrong.md

 After a more longer analysis,  several researchers found that the Slope crypo wallet leaked information about the seed phrase with the implementation of Sentry, a tool for logging events.

-Slope’s mobile app sends off mnemonics via TLS to their centralized Sentry server.
+Cause: Slope’s mobile app sends off mnemonics via TLS to their centralized Sentry server.
 These mnemonics are then stored in plaintext, meaning anybody with access to Sentry could access user private keys.

 ![](https://x.com/osec_io/status/1555087560887922688/photo/1)

 This was notably confirmed by the security firm OtterSec.

+Sentry:

+- provides automatic keyword filters on the basis of a blacklist
+- data logged is encrypted during transmission to the server
+- Stored on an encrypted and access-controlled database

+=> collection and encryption)

 Reference: [Ottersec tweet](https://x.com/osec_io/status/1555087560887922688?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1555087560887922688%7Ctwgr%5E853fa774d6163ab7cb03b5c9d01dbcade82d7131%7Ctwcon%5Es1_&ref_url=https%3A%2F%2Fdiscover.luno.com%2Fwhat-exactly-happened-in-the-slope-finance-hack%2F), [Slope Wallet Sentry Vulnerability — Digital Forensics and Incident Response Report](https://slope-finance.medium.com/slope-wallet-sentry-vulnerability-digital-forensics-and-incident-response-report-d7a5904e5a39)